 Note that, whatever the terminology, this evaluation remains an ordinal and qualitative one.
-Though the expert advice is very well bordered by exhaustive guidelines on the evaluation process and state of the basic mechanisms requirements for various class, his or her expertise is still key to the final evaluation decision.
+Though the expert advice is very well bordered by exhaustive guidelines on the evaluation process and statements on the basic mechanisms requirements for each class, his or her expertise is still key to the final evaluation decision.
 (Later on in the nineties, people might have spoken of certification rather than evaluation.)

 After the TCSEC, the European initiative on the ITSEC brought an interesting modification.
-Instead of wiring the description of the target of evaluation in the criteria documents114 and thus somehow limiting the scope of the standard, the ITSEC asked the candidate to define this target of evaluation in terms of functionalities and assurance criteria to provide (within borders, somehow rather similar to the TCSEC for common computer systems).
+Instead of wiring the description of the target of evaluation in the criteria documents117 and thus somehow limiting the scope of the standard, the ITSEC asked the candidate to define this target of evaluation in terms of functionalities and assurance criteria to provide (within borders, somehow rather similar to the TCSEC for common computer systems).
 With respect to the functionalities claimed in the target of evaluation (and adequate evidence), assurance correctness criteria allowed to classify the final security level of a (successfully) evaluated system between 6 levels, from E1 to E6.

-113 An additional assurance level qualifies the quality of the evidence brought to reach the level.
+116 An additional assurance level qualifies the quality of the evidence brought to reach the level.

-114 Yes, we are oversimplifying.
+117 Yes, we are oversimplifying.

-Some effectiveness assurance criteria allowed to further evaluate the security of the system (given its security functionality level) in the following dimension:
+In the ITSEC, some effectiveness assurance criteria allowed to further evaluate the security of the system (given its security functionality level) in the following dimension:

-- security of system construction :
+- security of system construction:

-- suitability of functionality ;
+- suitability of functionality;

-- binding of functionalities ;
+- binding of functionalities;

-- strength of mechanisms ;
+- strength of mechanisms;

-- construction vulnerability assessment ;
+- construction vulnerability assessment;

 - security of system operation :

-- ease of use ;
+- o ease of use;

-- operational vulnerability assessment.
+- o perational vulnerability assessment.